Rubenmp/Rubik/README.md

 # Rubik's cube
+## History
+Rubik's Cube is a 3-D combination puzzle invented in 1974[1][2] by Hungarian sculptor and professor of architecture Ernő Rubik.
+Originally called the Magic Cube.

+In a classic Rubik's Cube, each of the six faces is covered by nine stickers, each of one of six solid colours: white, red, blue, orange, green, and yellow.
+In currently sold models, white is opposite yellow, blue is opposite green, and orange is opposite red, and the red, white and blue are arranged in that order in a clockwise arrangement.

 ## Introduction
 The rubik's cube will be read from file or keyboard.
 The standard position for the rubik's cube is: green side in front of you and white side up.